Girard College: History

+From May 1954, with the U. S. Supreme Court decision in Brown vs. Board of Education of Topeka, Kansas, there was increasing pressure on Girard College to accept racial integration, as the city's public schools had long been.
+After an extended, bitter, 14-year civil-rights struggle led by Cecil B. Moore – including Martin Luther King Jr.'s August 1965 address to a crowd outside Girard's front gates ("[Philadelphia,] the cradle of liberty, that has ... a kind of Berlin Wall to keep the colored children of God out") – the first four black boys entered the school in September 1968.

 Not part of the School District of Philadelphia, which had long been racially integrated (as being in a northern, formerly "free state"), Girard College was still considered "private" even though it had a very public educational mission and was racially segregated long before the consideration of the "Brown v.
 Board of Education" legal case.
 Girard College was ordered to desegregate by the U.S. Supreme Court's 1954 unanimous decision.
 Perhaps the key to the ruling was that Girard, following its founder's will, was administered by the "Board of Directors of City Trusts", and that public institution could not continue to maintain the historically outdated entrance requirement.

 For fourteen years, the legal battle to desegregate Girard College continued.
-Cecil B. Moore and the Philadelphia Freedom Fighters marched around the wall encompassing the campus for seven months in 1965.
+Beginning on May 1, Cecil B. Moore and the Philadelphia Freedom Fighters marched around the wall encompassing the campus for seven months in 1965.
+The initial pickets were met with strong resistance, directed by police chief Frank Rizzo.
+On the first day, 1,000 police officers lined the walls of the college.
+The police used repressive tactics toward the protests including motorcycle and foot charges into the crowds and arrests, beginning on May 5.
 Stanley Branche and seven other members of the Black Coalition Movement were arrested when they attempted to scale the walls.
 A highlight of these protests came on August 2 of that year when Dr. Martin Luther King Jr. came to the front gates of Girard's campus and addressed the protesters.

 The first four African-American male students were finally admitted on September 11, 1968.